jameszheng88/W8D2-OOP-part1/README.md

 ## Overview
 This project define a class called BankAccount, which simulates a simple bank account with basic functionalities.
 The class includes methods for depositing money, withdrawing money, checking the balance, and displaying account information.

 There are 2 files in the project.
-Bankaccount.py defines the class.
-Main.py instantiates 3 instances of the class and performs methods on each class.
+The bankaccount.py defines the class and main.py instantiates 3 instances of the class and performs methods on each class.

 ## Modules
 No extra modules necessary